List of Sword Art Online characters: Sinon

 Sinon is the main character of the Phantom Bullet Arc.
 When she was two years old, her father died in a car accident.
 Nine years later, while at a post office, an armed robber attempted to shoot a pregnant woman, but lost control of the gun after Shino bit his hand.
 Afterwards, she shot him three times, killing him.
 Since that event, she developed a fear of guns, entering panic attacks whenever one is visible.
 As a result, she is bullied at school by her peers, with a finger gun being enough to trigger her phobia.
 To help ease her trauma, her friend Kyōji Shinkawa convinced her to play Gun Gale Online.
 Known as Sinon in-game, her main weapon is the «PGM Ultima Ratio Hecate II» sniper rifle, which she earned after defeating a monster in a dungeon.

 Shortly before the Bullet of Bullets (BoB) tournament, Sinon encounters Kirito, deciding to help him after believing he is female due to his avatar.
-After Kirito's true gender was revealed, an angered Sinon attempts to leave him, but they meet again during the BoB.
+After Kirito's true gender was revealed, an embarrassed Sinon attempts to leave him, but they meet again during the BoB.
 The two are confronted by Death Gun, who causes Sinon's PTSD to relapse when his weapon was revealed to be a Type 54 pistol, the same weapon she had used in the post office shooting.
 She is rescued by Kirito and the two escape, though she is afraid to attack Death Gun.
 With his help, Sinon overcomes her fear and the two defeat Death Gun.
 Afterwards, the two end the tournament as co-winners after Sinon kills them both with a «Gift Grenade».
 Upon exiting GGO, Shino is visited by Kyōji, who congratulates her on winning the BoB.
 However, angry at Kirito, he attacks her with intentions of raping and eventually killing her, revealing himself to be Death Gun's creator.
 Shino manages to resist his attack and escape, but is stopped by Kyōji before she could exit the house; Kirito arrives and fights Kyōji, the latter eventually being knocked out by Shino throwing her stereo at him.

 After the Death Gun incident, Sinon seems to have gotten over her fear and is moving on from the incident, no longer vulnerable to her classmates' threats of using a gun on her.
-In Agil's café, Shino meets Asuna, Rika, and Sachie Osawa, a woman who had survived the post office incident, who convinces her that she had saved her and her daughter's life.
+In Agil's café, Shino meets Asuna, Rika, and Sachie Oosawa, a woman who had survived the post office incident, who convinces her that she had saved her and her daughter's life.
 Sinon eventually decides to play ALfheim Online with Kirito and his friends.